pengelana/VTL/README.md

 1. Change SGD to IDR in Singapore, there is no time to change after arrival in Indonesia.
 2. Bring snacks, a lot of snacks, coffee, tea, peanuts, whatever you like to eat/drinks during quarantine (room service is not cheap).
+3. Bring [Power Bank](https://shopee.sg/shop/17628187/search?shopCollection=12770138) to charge mobile/tablet etc.
-3. Power outlet converter from 3-pin (Singapore/UK) to 2-pin.
+4. Power outlet converter from 3-pin (Singapore/UK) to 2-pin.
-4. Additionally, bring chromecast/android tv/apple tv, vpn, travel router etc (Hotel WiFi is not secure, anyone from other room can hijack your connection).
+5. Additionally, bring chromecast/android tv/apple tv, vpn, travel router etc (Hotel WiFi is not secure, anyone from other room can hijack your connection).

 ![image](https://user-images.githubusercontent.com/787301/149657014-6f49fe45-b63a-4e48-ac78-064e9aefa29b.png)